2008linchungpin/Future-engineers-Fire-On-All-Cylinders/other/README.md

 **Content：**

-(Google翻譯)

-If the controller has an environment capable of setting up image recognition AI, the controller is bound to be a microcomputer.
-Considering these conditions, we choose the Raspberry Pi as the controller of our vehicle, and the Raspberry Pi has GPIO pins to control the pad components.
+If the controller has an environment capable of setting up AI image recognitions, the controller is bound to be a microcomputer.
+Considering this condition, we chose the Raspberry Pi 4 with GPIO pins to control the pad components as the controller of our vehicle.

-若控制器有能架設影像辨識AI的環境，那控制器勢必會是微電腦。考慮到這些條件，我們選擇樹梅派作為我們的車輛的控制器，且樹梅派有GPIO的腳位可以控制墊子元件。

 <img src= "https://github.com/2008linchungpin/Future-engineers-Fire-On-All-Cylinders/blob/main/photo/IMG_20220911_122648.jpg" width="400" height="300">